Panoptikum-social/blog.panoptikum.social/_posts/2016-09-15-about-panoptikum.markdown

 Parsing podcast feeds and building the network of podcast listeners are the first major development efforts.
 So we need lists of podcasts, podcast listeners have subscribed to.
 Most podcatchers (= podcast listening apps) can export this list in opml format.
-We would be very happy, if you could send your list to <sonja@panoptikum.io>.
+We would be very happy, if you could send your list to <sonja@panoptikum.social>.
 If your Podcatcher can't export opml or if you don't use one, a text file with a simple list of the URLs of your podcast feeds or even just the podcast sites would be fine, too.
 You will get early bird access to the site in October 2016 in compensation for your efforts.

 ### ... as a podcaster

-You could send me a list of your podcast feeds at <sonja@panoptikum.io> and you will get early bird access to the site in October 2016 in compensation for your efforts.
+You could send me a list of your podcast feeds at <sonja@panoptikum.social> and you will get early bird access to the site in October 2016 in compensation for your efforts.
 We are also interested in your opinions in the ideas presented above, especially which features you miss at other podcasting platforms and you would like to see here.